gitlabhq/gitlabhq/doc/development/module_with_instance_variables.md

 - project = local_assigns.fetch(:project)
 ```

-This way it's very clear where those values were coming from.
+This way it's clearer where those values were coming from.
 In the future,
 we should also forbid the use of instance variables in partials.